-Materials used for the DIY Yarn Storage Shelving Unit:
+Materials used for the Yarn Storage Idea

 Be sure to cut off the overhanging of the zip ties so your yarn does not get tangled in it.

-Organize my yarn into the Storage Shelving Unit
+Organize my yarn into the Storage Baskets

-Now, I was finally ready to get my yarn and organize it into the wooden crates.
+Now, I was finally ready to get my yarn and organize it into the wooden crate cubbies.
 I decided to organize them by color, rather than yarn company, which I had done previously.
 And I am so glad I did.
 It looks so nice and much better having them organized that way.

 Also, I was asked what I would do with the paper if I wind my yarn.
 Well, I just fold it up and add it to the center of the yarn ball.
-That way I won’t loose it and will always know which yarn it is.
+That way I won’t lose it and will always know which yarn it is.

-I love how the colors will now keep me from buying yarn I already have.
+I love how the colors will now keep me from buying yarn skeins I already have.
 Unless of course, I need a lot of the same one.
 Then my hubby can’t be mad at me, right?